Citizen's arrest: Russia

 In Russia, any person is allowed to arrest someone in the act of committing a crime pursuant to articles 37 and 38 of the Criminal Code of Russia and the Ruling of the Plenum of the Supreme Court of Russia of 27 September 2012 if the person performing the arrest is certain that the arrestee has committed a crime.
 The arrest must be carried out with applying as little force as required for the apprehension and the arrestee should be surrendered to the police without delay.

 Serbia

 In Serbia anybody can arrest somebody in the act of committing a crime that the arrested would otherwise be pursued after in official capacity, provided that the police are notified.

+Singapore

+Under section 66(1) of the Criminal Procedure Code, a citizen's arrest may be performed under two conditions: that the offense must have been committed in the view or presence of the individual making the arrest, and that the offense must be an arrestable and non-bailable offense (an offense for which a police officer may make an arrest without a warrant).
+Additionally, a citizen's arrest may be performed even for an arrestable and non-bailable offense against anyone who commits an offense against the individual making the arrest or their property, provided that the name and residential address of the offender are not known.
+Anyone who performs a citizen's arrest must hand over the arrested person to the police without delay.

 Spain

-In Spain, any person is allowed to arrest someone in the act of committing a crime or a fugitive as described in article 490 of the Criminal Code of Spain.
+In Spain, any person is allowed to arrest someone in the act of committing a crime or a fugitive as described in article 490 of the Criminal Procedure Law, and must be delivered to a judge within 24 hours (article 496).

 Sweden

 In Sweden, any person may arrest someone in the act of committing a crime, or fleeing from the crime scene, if the crime committed is punishable by imprisonment.
 A person wanted by the police, for whom there is an arrest warrant, can be arrested by anyone at any time.
 After the arrest, the police must be contacted as soon as possible.

+Security guards and others working with preventing crime but are not police officers, have this law as justification to arrest thieves and other they encounter.
+It is enough that imprisonment is mentioned by law as possible punishment for the crime, it does not have to be the likely punishment for what was done, such as low value theft or fraud.